Nozoil contains Sesame seed oil BP 1mL/mL

 Once healed, the tissues can function normally and produce a mucus blanket which shields delicate underlying tissue from drying and crusting.

-Always read the label and use as directed.
-See your healthcare practitioner if symptoms persist
+Always read the label and use only as directed.
+See your doctor/ healthcare practitioner if symptoms persist

 Where to Buy